jcburley/joker/GOSTD.md

 ### Converting a GoObject to a Joker (Clojure) Datatype

-Given a `GoObject`, one may convert (to a native Joker type) and/or examine it via:
+Given a `GoObject`, one may convert (to a native Clojure type) and/or examine it via:
 * `count`, which returns the number of elements (`.Len()`) for anything `seq` supports, without converting any of the elements themselves
-* `deref`, which dereferences (indirects through the pointer wrapped by) the `GoObject` and returns the resulting "snapshot" of its value, either as a native Joker object or (if one isn't suitable) a `GoObject`; or, if the `GoObject` does not wrap a pointer, the underlying object is converted to a Joker object if possible, else wrapped by a newly constructed `GoObject`
+* `deref`, which dereferences (indirects through the pointer wrapped by) the `GoObject` and returns the resulting "snapshot" of its value, either as a native Clojure object or (if one isn't suitable) a `GoObject`; or, if the `GoObject` does not wrap a pointer, the underlying object is converted to a Clojure object if possible, else wrapped by a newly constructed `GoObject`
-* `get`, which returns the value corresponding to the given key for structs (the key can named via a string, keyword, or symbol), maps, arrays, slices, and strings; note, however, that a `GoObject` might be returned if a native Joker object is not suitable
+* `get`, which returns the value corresponding to the given key for structs (the key can named via a string, keyword, or symbol), maps, arrays, slices, and strings; note, however, that a `GoObject` might be returned if a native Clojure object is not suitable
 * `if`, `and`, `or`, and similar, which convert to `bool` (and all `GoObject`'s evaluate as `true`)
 * `seq`, which works on arrays, channels, maps, slices, strings, and structs, but is (currently) not lazily evaluated
 * `vec`, like `seq` but returns a vector instead of a sequence